-You can now create an initial "stub" subdriver for your device by using helper script scripts/subdriver/gen-usbhid-subdri this only creates a driver code "stub" which needs to be further customized to be actually useful (see "Customization" below).
+You can now create an initial "stub" subdriver for your device by using helper script scripts/subdriver/gen-usbhid-subdri scripts/subdriver/gen-usbhid-subdriver.sh < /tmp/info where /tmp/info is the file where you previously saved the debugging information.

+This only creates a driver code "stub" which needs to be further customized to be actually useful (see "Customization" below).